LexiFi/dead_code_analyzer/docs/optional_arguments/code_constructs/EXTERNAL_APPLICATION.md

 Before looking at the analysis results, let's look at the code.

-There are 2 functions defined and exported by `External_app_lib`: `max` and `min.
+There are 2 functions defined and exported by `External_app_lib`: `max` and `min`.
 They both have an optional argument, and both functions are used externally.
 Neither is used internally.
 Optional argument `?min` of `max` is never used.
 Optional argument `?max` of `min` is always used.